graph LR

 Annotated spans are linked by directed relations:

-Cause: Indicator → Entity (the entity fills the Cause role)Effect: Indicator → Entity (the entity fills the Effect role)Constraint: Entity or Indicator → Coefficient (the coefficient modifies its governor)
+Cause: Indicator → Entity (the entity is designated as a Cause)Effect: Indicator → Entity (the entity fills the Effect role)Constraint: Entity or Indicator → Coefficient (the coefficient modifies its governor)

-Klimawandel und intensive Landwirtschaft verstärken möglicherweise das weltweite Artensterben.
+Klimawandel und insbesondere Landwirtschaft verstärken möglicherweise das weltweite Artensterben.

-(Climate change and intensive agriculture possibly intensify global species extinction.)
+Climate change and especially agriculture possibly intensify global species extinction.

 Annotation Principles